The reaction to mentioning DSDM® to people I meet in the industry tends to take two forms:

 - DSDM® – what’s that?

-If you’ve never heard of it then you really ought to take a look and if you did use it in the past then it’s worth revisiting as much has changed in the latest version (launched in 2014).
+If you’ve never heard of it then you really ought to take a look and if you did use it in the past, it’s worth revisiting as much has changed in the latest version (launched in 2014).

-If an organisation has looked at SCRUM and found it’s limited in terms of governance roles or scalability, or perhaps would like to start using Agile in a more formal manner then SAFe might be a good choice.
-However, DSDM® is also well structured, established, scalable, home grown and for organisations who’s governance is based around traditional approaches, a more comfortable migration path.
+If an organisation has looked at Scrum and found it’s limited in terms of governance roles or scalability, or perhaps would like to start using Agile in a more formal manner, then SAFe might be a good choice.
+However, DSDM® is also well structured, established, scalable, home grown and for organisations in which governance is based around traditional approaches, a more comfortable migration path.

-- Emphasis on delivering the solution that the business needs & on time
+- Emphasis on delivering the solution that the business needs and on time

 - Recognises a range of roles in an organisation

 - Project Divided into Phases with gates to only allow viable projects to continue